Praat notes

 Try to avoid very quiet recordings

-Praat will scale up whatever you already recorded, to make it visible.
+When showing audio, Praat will scale up whatever you already recorded.

-- This is great in that you always see a waveform
+This is great in that you always see a waveform and spectrogram with whatever is the strongest signal, regardless of exactly how strong it is.

-Because there is always some noise in the recording, both from the room you are in and from the devices you use, and the quieter the sound you record, the closer to that noise it is.
+Because there is always some noise in the recording, both from the room you are in, and from the imperfection of even the fanciest of devices.
+So the quieter the sound you record, the closer to that noise it is.

-Yes, you can amplify it later, but you will also amplify the noise.
+Yes, you can amplify it later, but you can only even amplify both equally.
+So the better you do at recording time.

 - record some gentle taps on the microphone but otherwise be quiet.